Najam-Unnisa/hirefast-user-stories/registereduser_freemium/userstory7.md

-Feature 7: Gamification
+Feature 6: Assessment History
-User Story 8: Earn XP
+User Story 7: View Assessment History
 User Story

 As a Registered User

-I want to earn experience points
+I want to view my previous assessments

-So that I stay motivated to continue learning.
+So that I can monitor my improvement over time.

 Acceptance Criteria
-Feature: Experience Points
+Feature: Assessment History

-Scenario: Assessment Completed
+Scenario: History Available
-Given the assessment is completed successfully
+Given previous assessments exist
-When evaluation finishes
+When the user opens Assessment History
-Then 100 XP is awarded
+Then all completed assessments are listed chronologically

-Scenario: Daily Login
+Scenario: Empty History
-Given the user logs in today
+Given no completed assessments exist
-When login succeeds
+When Assessment History opens
-Then 10 XP is awarded
+Then an empty state message is displayed